Four straight women's tennis titles as they beat App State 4-2 - ExBulletin

 ROME, Georgia.
 With a young team consisting of three freshmen and a sophomore, the recipe remained the same and the end result is another national title for Old Dominion Women's Tennis.

-Freshman Uljana Romanova won 6-1, 6-4 over No. 6 Ellie Murphy as 66th-ranked Old Dominion defeated App State 4-2 to capture the 2024 Sun Belt Conference title on Sunday.
+Freshman Ulyana Romanova won 6-1, 6-4 over No. 6 Ellie Murphy as 66th-seeded Old Dominion defeated App State 4-2 to capture the 2024 Sun Belt Conference title on Sunday.

 With the win, ODU (17-5) repeats as Sun Belt Champions, winning its fourth straight league title after capturing the 2021 and 2022 Conference USA titles.
 The Monarchs will host their NCAA site and opponent Monday night at 6:30 p.m. discover at NCAA.com.

 “Hats off to App State, they pushed us in all aspects today.
-Hats off to the new coaching staff there as they have created a huge rivalry in the conference.
-I'm happy to win another one with this team .” said ODU head coach Dominic Manila.
+Hats off to the new coaching staff there because they have created a huge rivalry in the conference.
+I'm happy to win another one with this team .” said ODU head coach Dominic Manilla.

 App State (15-10) took the doubles point with wins over No. 1 and No. 3.
-ODU responded with three straight singles victories.
+ODU responded with three straight singles wins.
 Kira Matushkina started with a 6-3, 6-0 win over No. 5 seed Naledi Manyube to tie the match.
-Alexandra Viktorovitch gave ODU a 2-1 lead after a 6-1, 6-2 victory over No. 2 seed Taya Powell.
-Lidia Raskouskaia won 7–5, 6–0 over No. 4 Maggie Pate to take a 3–1 lead.
+Alexandra Viktorovitch gave ODU a 2-1 lead with a 6-1, 6-2 win over Taya Powell at No. 2.
+Lidiia Rasskouskaia won 7-5, 6-0 at No. 4 against Maggie Pate to take a 3-1 advantage .

 After beating No. 1 seed App State, Romanova clinched the tie at No. 6 for the Monarchs' fourth straight title.